mvolkmann/MyUnixEnv/notes/GoNotes.md

 - currently the most common uses are for the server side of web applications and dev ops tooling

+The primary Go compiler and runtime are implemented in Go and assembler.

 ## Go Lineage

 Many previous programming languages inspired the design of Go.